SteveJustin1963/16.6-tecBRAIN/README.md

 ![](https://github.com/SteveJustin1963/tec-BRAIN/blob/master/pics/res1.png)
 ![](https://github.com/SteveJustin1963/tec-BRAIN/blob/master/pics/steps.png)

+The goal of reservoir computing is to use a complex input signal to generate a repeating pattern that can be processed by a sensor.
+The concept is to input a signal into a flexible medium so that it can generate a repeating pattern long enough for a sensor to collect data.
+The medium can be anything from water to an optical fiber loop.
+The repeating pattern will expand into high and low nodes and anti-nodes over various positions, expanding a complex input signal into a more simple recognisable pattern.

+One example of this is a vibrating plate with sand sprinkled on top.
+For simple fixed sinusoidal inputs, it forms simple geometric patterns.
+However, as the frequency or complexity of the input changes, more complex patterns are derived.

+This effect takes a complex input and expands it into more dimensions or nodes, which are easier for hardware and software methods to analyse.

+A simple learning and behaviour system can evolve from this.
+A range of different inputs can be gathered to create a library of recognitions.

 The general goal is to use Reservoir Computing to simplify the processing of spreading out a complex input signal pattern.
 This allows the expansion of the inputs into more dimensions where simple pattern recognition techniques are applied, in hardware and/or software.
 It is analogous to a RC or LC matrix, each node resonating and storing a part of the overall signal energy.

 The concept of Reservoir Computing in simple terms is to input a signal into a flexible medium so that it can generate a repeating pattern long enough for a sensor to collect data that can be processed by circuit and software.
 The pattern that is formed will expand into high and low nodes and anit-nodes over various positions, thus expanding a complex input signal into a more simpler recognisable pattern.